zhaoyanxie/react-todo-list-v2/README.md

   - Note: for each task, write tests for each component/functionality!
   - Create the following components:
     - TodoList
+      - import the todos defined in seedData.js and set it in TodoList's state
     - Todo
       - Allow user to mark a Todo as done by clicking on it
       - Add strikethrough style to a Todo when user marks it as done